jedireza/mongo-models/API.md

 Returns the number of documents matching a `query` where:

 - `query` - a filter object used to select the documents to count.
-- `options` - an options object passed to the native [`Collection.count`](https://mongodb.github.io/node-mongodb-native/3.0/api/Collection.html#count) method.
+- `options` - an optional object passed to the native [`Collection.count`](https://mongodb.github.io/node-mongodb-native/3.0/api/Collection.html#count) method.